wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Development
 - Testing and Bugfixing - keep testing, while keeping an eye on the terminal for output of, warnings and errors, then find fixes, and a few, refinements or improvements, along the way.
+- Status page possibly needs to be, at the top or at the bottom, of both pages.
+I should do some research specifically upon Chatbot interfaces, and determine how to improve the layout optimally.

 ### Far Development.
 - If there is some small 1B model, we could download and use, to create the session history label for the session, then this would be better, than the user having to wait for whatever more capable model is doing, so as to produce quick labels for session history. preferably a <256MB download, and again, the context size is automatic based on the size of the first, input and response, but if it runs out of context, then we will cut it where it runs out, as for example, if we just have most of the users first input, then this should be good enough to create a unique 3 word label.